 Due to the coronavirus (COVID-19) we have had to change the way we provide customer support.
 The best way to reach us is by emailing firstname.lastname@example.org.
 You can also call us on +44 02031 310 785 Monday to Friday, 9 – 5pm, but be aware we have reduced service and may not be as quick to answer your call as we normally can.
 We appreciate your patience at this time.

 If you have any questions regarding your diagnostic appointment at 77 Wimpole Street, please call the reception at 0207 351 8101 (8am – 6pm, Monday to Friday) or email email@example.com.

-To help prevent the spread of coronavirus (COVID-19), your outpatient appointment may be replaced with a telephone consultation or postponed to a later date.
+To help prevent the spread of coronavirus (COVID-19), your outpatient appointment may be replaced with a telephone or video consultation or postponed to a later date.
 If this is the case, we will let you know by phone, text message or post, so please make sure you check your usual method of communication with us.
-The decision to delay or use telephone appointments is being made by the clinical team involved in your care.
+The decision to delay, or use telephone or video appointments is being made by the clinical team involved in your care.
 Thank you for your understanding.

 77 Wimpole Street Diagnostics and Outpatients is still open for clinically urgent and some diagnostic testing.
 We have taken extra measures to reduce the risk for patients and staff through the use of extra personal protective equipment for staff, social distancing in any shared waiting areas, a symptom check station on arrival and thorough cleaning of all equipment and environs.

 Please see below for changes to diagnostic services at 77 Wimpole Street:

 Services operating as usual: